A-I-Research-Facility/Deep-Learning-examples/prog2/README.md

 assigned.
 The mechanism behind it is that the loss is the handled differently in order to make up for imabalabce in the dataset.

 Moving on, we need to shuffle the data.
 Otherwise the neural network will go through a whole category at once and learn everything to be category 1 only.
 Then when it will reach category 2, it will be always wrong and so it will assign everything to be of category 2 only.
 All of this will make our neural network completely useless.
 Thus we have to shuffle the data.
-'''

     import random

     random.shuffle(training_data)

+***
-'To check whether the data is shuffled'
+💢 To check whether the data is shuffled.

     # for sample in training_data:
     #     print(sample[1])

-'''
+***
-Since the data is now shuffled, we need to packet it into the variables that we will use just before feeding them into the neural network
+💢 Since the data is now shuffled, we need to packet it into the variables that we will use just before feeding them into the neural network.
 '''
 X = []      # feature set
 y = []      # labels